TomerGamerTV/UAT-Global-Server/README.md

 1. **Graphics**: Must be set to "Standard", not "Basic"
 2. **Training Setup**: **Manually select** Uma Musume, Legacy, and Support Cards in-game before starting
 3. **Support Cards**: Avoid friend cards (no specific outing strategy)

-### **Website Settings RECOMMENDED**
-- **Attribute Setting**: Set desired target attributes in the UI.
-If unsure, do a manual run first and copy the resulting attributes into the UAT interface.
-- **Race Selection**: Configure your race schedule to avoid failing fan-count goals.
-Use the Smart Character Filter; it preserves selections when changing characters and can keep only compatible races.
-- **Skill Optimization**: Configure desired skills.
-Priority `0` means the bot will purchase those skills first.
-- **Manual Skill Purchase**: Enable to select end-of-career skills manually while keeping auto-learning during training.

 ## 🔧 **Troubleshooting**